TIP:

 Producer

-Studio setting that, when enabled, allows anyone with an Audience invite link to watch the recording session live.
+Studio setting that, when enabled, allows anyone with an audience invite link to watch the recording session live.
+When this is not enabled, audience members cannot enter the studio.

 R